 If water is leaking inside the fridge it could mean there's a blocked drain or outlet.
 There are drainage channels in some fridge cabinets, so check to see if there is a blockage of food or dirt and clear it.
-If drainage channels aren't blocked, the leak could be from condensation so check the door is closing properly, isn't left opened for too long and that the seals are working well.
-This can also happen when there are periods of high humidity in the environment.
+If drainage channels aren't blocked, the leak could be from condensation, so check the door is closing properly, isn't left open for too long and that the seals are working well.
+This can also happen during spells of high humidity in the environment.

-If water is leaking in the vegetable/fruit compartments it could be because of the low humidity in the fridge that vegetables and fruit will lose water which can cause condensation on the compartments they are stored in.
-If your fridge has a humidity setting, try using this to see if it makes a difference.
-You could also use storage bags to store the vegetables and fruit in the compartments.
+If water is leaking in the vegetable/fruit compartments, it could be because of low humidity in the fridge.
+This means vegetables and fruit will lose water, which can cause condensation on the compartments they're stored in.
+If your fridge has a humidity setting, try adjusting it to see if it makes a difference.
+You can also use storage bags to store the vegetables and fruit in the compartments.

 Adjust the temperature setting and wait 24 hours for the fridge to register the changes you've made.
 Cold-sensitive foods (easily frozen) placed in front of vents used for the cold air circulation are likely to be affected, so make sure you keep vents free of products.

 If you move your fridge, you don't want to hurt yourself or cause damage to your fridge in the process.
 Cooling down will take two or three hours.
 After that, close and tape drawers and doors and make sure the power lead is tucked into the back or taped to the fridge.